Thalassery Chicken Biryani ( with Marinated Chicken )

 3. Also, add 3 large spoonfuls of the oil used for frying the onions to the chicken.

 5. Separately add the black peppercorns, shahi jeera, cumin seeds, and nutmeg to the mortar and crush these coarsely.
-Dry roast them prior to crushing for better flavor.
+Dry roast them before crushing them for better flavor.
 Add these coarsely crushed spices to the chicken also.

 7. Set aside for the second marination of at least 30 minutes.
-If you are setting it aside for a long period, please refrigerate and bring back to room temperature, before cooking.
+If you are setting it aside for a long period, please refrigerate it and bring it back to room temperature, before cooking.

 For the RICE: